hexylena/gtn-slack-bot/api/templates/messages/welcome-gtn.md

 [Course Webpage](<COURSE_WEBSITE>)

-Everyone is expected to abide by the [Code of Conduct (CoC)](https://galaxyproject.org/community/coc/) during this event.
+Everyone is expected to abide by the [Code of Conduct (CoC)](<COC>) during this event.
 We want this to be a welcoming and friendly environment for everyone!
 Please see the CoC for more information and the point of contact for any issues.

 :sparkles: **Let's Get Started!** :sparkles:

 This is probably  different kind of training than you have attended before.
 This is completely _asynchronous_ workshop.
 There are tutorials and recordings online, and you are free to go through these at your own pace.

-For this training week there is *no fixed schedule*, instead we provide a set of modules for you to choose from.
-This week YOU make the schedule, YOU decide which tutorials to follow, and when to start, stop, and take breaks.
+For this training event there is *no fixed schedule*, instead we provide a set of modules for you to choose from.
+YOU make the schedule, YOU decide which tutorials to follow, and when to start, stop, and take breaks.
 Find modules which are interesting to you.

 :ice_cube: **Today's Icebreaker** :ice_cube: